 - April: Approximately 20 employees participated in the Usa Hachimangu Shrine Rhododendron Festival (to work as parking lot attendants).

-- July: Seven teams participated in the Cutter Race Competition of the Hofu Harbor Festival.
+- July: Nine teams participated in the 16th Cutter Race Competition of the Hofu Harbor Festival.

-- August: A total of approximately 110 employees participated in cleanups of the area around Shin-Yamaguchi Station, and of areas from the Hofu shopping center to Hofu Tenmangu Shrine.
+- November: A total of approximately 200 employees participated in cleanups of the area around Shin-Yamaguchi Station, and areas from the Hofu shopping center to Hofu Tenmangu Shrine.

 - February: Some female employees participated in the Setsubun (Bean-Throwing Festival) of Hofu Tenmangu Shrine, as Fukumusume (lucky maidens).

-- February: 16 employees participated in the 8th Nabe-1 Grand Prix (local one-pot meal competition) (to work as visitor guide staff).
+- February: A total of approximately 10 employees participated in the 9th Nabe-1 Grand Prix (local one-pot meal competition) (to work as visitor guide staff).